Q: What does chai mean?

 National Chai Day

-Beginning in 2018, National Chai Day was established by Somrus, who is famous for their Indian liquors, most notably their Chai liquor with spices, Wisconsin dairy, and Caribbean Run.
+Beginning in 2018, National Chai Day was established by Somrus, who is famous for their Indian liquors, most notably their Chai liquor with spices, Wisconsin dairy, and Caribbean Rum.
 What does Chai mean to you?
 You can observe this holiday by visiting a local tea shop and trying out different blends available on the market!
-While chai is normally steeped with black tea, you can get different versions including green tea, rooibos, pu-erh just to name a few.
 Be sure to save the date, September 21st, on your calendar!